 - ‘The Family’ documentary Press Kit — accessed online December 2016

-- The Family’s ‘living god’ fades to grey, estate remains — by Chris Johnson, The Age, 17 May 2014
+- The Family’s ‘living god’ fades to grey, estate remains — by Chris Johnston, The Age, 17 May 2014

 - Notorious cult ‘Lodge’ in legal battle — by Chris Johnston, The Sydney Morning Herald, 7 April 2015

 - Battle for control as cult leader deteriorates — by Chris Johnston, The Age, 22 July 2013

 - The Family — by Chris Johnston and Rosie Jones, Scribe Publications 2017